darkrenaissance/darkfi/doc/src/spec/contract/dao/scheme.md

   \t{AuthCoinAttrs}.\t{SH}^\t{enc} &∈ 𝔽ₚ \\
   \t{AuthCoinAttrs}.\t{UD}^\t{enc} &∈ 𝔽ₚ \\
 \end{aligned} $$
 which corresponds to encrypted coin attributes.
+In both cases $\t{EPK}$ refers to the ephemeral key used to construct a diffie-hellman shared secret.
+We then derive further blinding factors from this shared secret which we use to encrypt the [coin attributes](../money/model.md#coin)
+$v, τ, ζ, \t{SH}, \t{UD}$.

 This provides verifiable note encryption for all output coins in the sibling `Money::transfer()` call.

 ```rust
 {{#include ../../../../../src/contract/dao/src/model.rs:dao-auth_xfer-params}}